1772 – Scotchtown Plantation, Virginia.

 A deep sigh is heard.
 I watch my mentor turn around and glance at the clock affixed to the wall.
 Another sigh comes, and then he turns to face me.

-The compliment only makes me flush.
+The compliment makes me flush.
 "I promise I will finish this chapter tomorrow.
-I will not disappoint my mentor," I remark firmly.
+I will not sully my mentor’s reputation.”

 He points to the Bible.
-"I have copy in my quarters.
-Take this with you, and may He visit you in your dreams."
+"I have a copy in my quarters.
+Take this with you, and may the Almighty Christ visit your dreams."

 "Thank you, Mister Henry.
 I will read some before I sleep."